arnoprincestonpan/ReactJSPractice/jsassignment0/README.md

 This is a redo of my original JavaScript assignment #0 in React.js.
 There are additional items added.
 If you'd like to see the original please go to the
 JavaScript Assigment #0 go to the other none React JavaScript Repository.

+New details are added to fit with my updated skills.